 Why It’s Easy with Daga

 However you come, we aim to make it seamless.
-If you choose the train + our pickup, we handle the Morogoro to camp leg entirely – you just enjoy the ride.
+Contact us to arrange your transfer.
+If you choose the train + our pickup, we handle the Morogoro to camp leg entirely — you just enjoy the ride.
 If you choose to drive yourself, we’ll provide clear directions and be on call if you need any assistance (and of course, once you arrive, you can park your vehicle safely at our camp).
 If you opt for our private transfer, you basically just have to show up and let us handle the rest.
 We even have had guests take the bus to Mikumi town and we scoop them up from the roadside – we’re flexible and want to accommodate all travel styles.

 To Sum Up